Los Alamos National LaboratoryEngineering Institute

 • Projects typically have a modeling, experimental, and analysis component.

 The goal is for the students to produce results and document their research in a manner suitable for reporting at professional conferences.
-Many summer school students will prepare a paper for and present their research results at an international conference taking place the following winter.
+Many summer school students will prepare a paper for and present their research results at a conference taking place the following winter.

-Weekly tutorials are offered on various aspects of dynamic system engineering, such as:
+Weekly lectures are offered on various aspects of dynamic systems:

 • signal processing